superduperfantastic/blog/_posts/2026-02-21-life-update-february-2026.md

 ### House Stuff
 There’s a bathroom repair in my near future and possibly some appliance replacements coming up.
 When you’ve lived in the same house for 15+ years, maintenance stops being theoretical and starts becoming a recurring character.

+I was reading through old posts and one of the last [Homeowners Journal](/category/homeowners-journal/) posts was about rearranging the living room.
+Let me tell you - it has been rearranged a few more times since that post.

 ### Money Things
 A single person's budget is substantially different from a partnered budget.
 With the bathroom repair coming up, I've got to pinch in some areas to pay for others.
 I'm still tracking my budget consistently.
 It gives me a sense of control and clarity, especially during another year of big life changes.
 In the past, I used to post monthly spending overviews.
 I might bring that back.